Auto advertising: Nissan, Renault, the same?

 Do you remember who the first ad was for?
 I will give you a hint, it was not Renault even though you could be forgiven for thinking so.

 These are two separate ads done by two different ad agencies that are exactly the same in nearly every way.
 How could something like this happen?
 It happens because neither ad has a message to create preference for the particular brand nor is the brand itself embedded in them.
+It’s indicative of what most auto advertising has become.

 Instead they each rely on competing auto industry creative shops to come up with some clever way of talking about their brand of electric car when, in fact, each execution fell back to talking about the category of electric car because there was no strategy – and duplicated each other in the process.